 - Create a PDF brochure and put it up for download on your empty temporary web page

-Make sure that in both cases, you list your contact information on the temporary page.
+Make sure that in both cases, your contact information is listed on the temporary page.

 Temporary landing page